 Record evidence that authority and responsibility were exercised.

-Policies and procedures which help ensure that the University's objectives and goals are met (as contrasted with external controls such as regulations and laws).
+Processes, policies, and procedures which help ensure that the University's objectives and goals are met (as contrasted with external controls such as regulations and laws).

 Supervise, observe, test activities, and report to responsible persons to verify progress toward goals.